j33tv/GIS-DEVELOPER-S/README.md

 Features

-.Interactive map with different base layers (OpenStreetMap and Satellite Imagery).
+.
+Interactive map with different base layers (OpenStreetMap and Satellite Imagery).

 .Drawing tools for adding points, lines, polygons, rectangles, and circles to the map.

 .Editing tools for modifying drawn features.

 .Search functionality to find locations based on the address.

 Prerequisites